 The signature activation data are generated on behalf of the end-user.
-They are provided to the end-user via SMS.
+They are provided to the end-user via SMS or push notification in case of identification via online ID.
 The signature activation data has a length of six characters.